salesforce/kubernetes-control-plane-assessment/README.md

 # Kubernetes Control Plane Assessment

 This repository contains the report of a security assessment of the Kubernetes control plane as well as code and configuration samples.
-The overall idea of this repository is described in the [Salesforce Engineering Blog](https://engineering.salesforce.com/).
+The overall idea of this repository is described in the [Salesforce Engineering Blog Post](https://engineering.salesforce.com/looking-at-the-kubernetes-control-plane-for-multi-tenancy-88914cd7aa89).

 # Taints & Tolerations